Steve Bannon surrenders to face criminal contempt of Congress charges

 Bannon is represented by David Schoen, an Alabama-based attorney who was a member of Mr. Trump's legal team in his second impeachment trial earlier this year.
 The former president was impeached by the House on a single charge of incitement of insurrection for his role in the January 6 assault on the Capitol and acquitted by the Senate.

-Before walking into the FBI office, Bannon addressed his supporters on camera, saying, "We're taking down the Biden regime."

-"I want you guys to stay focused," he said.
-"Stay on message.
-Remember, signal, not noise.
-This is all noise.
-That's signal."
+Speaking to reporters outside the courthouse, Bannon vowed to fight the charges.
+"What we're doing is taking on this illegitimate Biden regime," Bannon told reporters.
+He urged supporters not to "ever let this noise up here take you off message."

-The former White House chief strategist has been charged with one count of contempt for his refusal to appear for a deposition, and another count stemming from his refusal to produce documents to the House Select Committee to Investigate the January 6 Attack on the United States Capitol.
-If convicted, he could face a year in prison on each charge.
+The former White House chief strategist is charged with one count of contempt for his refusal to appear for a deposition, and another count stemming from his refusal to produce documents to the House Select Committee to Investigate the January 6 Attack on the United States Capitol.
+If convicted, he would face between 30 days and a year in prison on each charge, as well as fines of up to $100,000.

 Bannon, who was a private citizen on January 6 and during the run-up to the attack on the Capitol, has said Mr. Trump directed him "not to produce documents or give testimony that might reveal information" that the former president's lawyers are trying "to legally protect," according to a letter sent to the committee from Bannon's attorney and obtained by CBS News.